-This Blackened Swordfish recipe is simple and packed with flavor!
-My favorite way to cook swordfish is right on the stove in a cast-iron skillet with homemade blackening seasoning.
+This fresh Florida Blackened Swordfish recipe is simple and packed with flavor!
+My favorite way to cook swordfish is right on the stove in a cast-iron skillet with homemade blackened seasoning.

 This whole dish takes under 30 minutes from start to finish.
-We have a lot of fresh-caught swordfish in the Florida Keys and this is a tried-and-true family recipe that you will love!
+We caught a lot of fresh caught swordfish in the Florida Keys and I have a great family recipe for you to try!

 Jump to: